madnight/babel-preset-php/README.md

 ## Usage

+You must have Node.js 7 or later.
 This is a [Babel](https://babeljs.io/) preset.
 Install it with `npm i -S babel-preset-php`.
 Configure it the same way you'd configure other presets such as `es2015`.
 For example, set `.babelrc` to:

 ```json
 {